kohies/int-arch-tutorials/lesson3-adapters.didact.md

 You can send Http-Requests to the app from inside the IDE.
 We prepared one for you that searches for employees named Smith.
 Just open the file [employeeSearch.http](didact://?commandId=vscode.open&projectFilePath=lesson3-adapters/requests/employeeSearch.http) and click on the little 'Send Request' button above the Request.
 A new window will open, that shows the Http-Response, with the JSON data for two employees named Smith.
 Try changing the search string to 'Sallinger' and rerun the request.

 We added another request in the file [bonusSalary.http](didact://?commandId=vscode.open&projectFilePath=lesson3-adapters/requests/bonusSalary.http).
 What is the biggest difference between the two?
-Try to send this request and see how the HRM mock app responds.
+Try to send this request and see how the HRM app responds.

 Try creating a new .http file and sending a GET Request to `http://localhost:8082/salesOrders` with the query parameter `salesRepId=JSS17`